Can I help remove a restriction from a deceased relative's property deed?

 Answer:

-If you are a beneficiary of the restriction it could be they need your signature to release it.
-But not sure since there are details omitted.
+If you are a beneficiary of the restriction, your signature may be needed to release it.
+However, more details are necessary to provide a definitive answer.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.